rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: LDA assumes that each document is a mixture of topics and each topic is a mixture of words.
 The algorithm assigns probabilities to words belonging to topics.

+**Cost Function**: The cost function used is the Log-Likelihood of the observed data given the topic distributions.

 **Example**: Analyzing threat intelligence reports to identify common themes and topics related to cyber threats.

 ##### Non-Negative Matrix Factorization (NMF)
 **When to Use**: Use NMF for topic modeling when you need a parts-based representation of the data.

 **How It Works**: NMF decomposes the document-term matrix into two lower-dimensional matrices, representing the documents and topics.

+**Cost Function**: The cost function used is the Frobenius Norm, which measures the difference between the original matrix and the product of the two lower-dimensional matrices.

 **Example**: Discovering prevalent topics in security blogs to understand the current trends and threats in the cybersecurity landscape.